 Getting hit with the grandparents tax.

-It’s great that anyone in the family (actually, anyone at all) can set up a 529 and designate your child as beneficiary or contribute to your 529.
+It’s great that anyone in the family (actually, anyone at all) can set up a 529 college savingsand designate your child as beneficiary or contribute to your 529 college savings.
 But, if your child is eligible for need-based financial aid, you can be penalized when you use those contributions, to the tune of 50%.
 This is the grandparents tax.
 If a grandparent contributes $10,000 to a grandchild’s education expenses, you can expect to see a $5,000 reduction in need-based financial aid for the following year.
 That’s because payments of college expenses made from outside the immediate family -- including from 529s -- are considered unearned income for the student, for financial aid purposes.
 This unearned income reduces the student's need-based financial aid calculation for the following year.
 To avoid this trap, plan to take a grandparent’s distributions in the final year of college.
-Alternately, a grandparent can give money directly to the parents so the parents can contribute it to their 529.
+Alternately, a grandparent can give money directly to the parents so the parents can contribute it to their 529 college savings.

 Note to divorced parents: 529 distributions from the non-custodial parent are also counted as unearned income for the student and can reduce the student’s need-based aid.